 We’ve got two choices now and I’ll leave it up to you, my distinguished guests.

-If we’re allergic to shopping (I really am!) we really have to ask ourselves what Barcelona itinerary wouldn’t include a tour of historic Camp Nou stadium – home of Messi and that little squad called FC Barcelona.
+If we’re allergic to shopping (I really am!) we really have to ask ourselves what Barcelona itinerary wouldn’t include a tour of historic Camp Nou stadium – home of that little squad called FC Barcelona.

 From Plaça Catalunya we get there in 15 minutes with the green metro line getting off at Les Corts.